mlad9304/ethical-frenchie-syna-dev/content/blog/the-rise-of-french-bulldog-theft-what-you-need-to-know-and-solve/index.md

 +++
-title = "The Rise of French Bulldog Theft: What You Need to Know and Solve" date = "2019-05-13" categories = ["french-bulldog-theft", "frenchie-theft", "caring-for-your-frenchie"] summary = """
+title = "The Rise of French Bulldog Theft: What You Need to Know and Solve" date = "2019-05-13" categories = ["french bulldog theft", "frenchie theft", "caring for your frenchie"] summary = """
 Feature pic: French bulldog Lovely and charming, the French bulldog breed has ranked in the list of top desirable dogs around the world.
 """